shuyanl3/Final_Project/README.md

 We write all the player data and team data by ourselves.
 And there is no other factors that can affect the game result.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
+The output of our program is the win rate of teamA, RateA.
+The win rate of teamB is 1 - RateA.
+We ran Monte-Carlo simulation 100 times to get the average win rate, which is the predicted win rate.
+Then we ran this process for 1000 times to get a distribution of the predicted win rate.
+It is nearly normal distribution.
+The lower bound of the distribution is beyond 50%, which means we have a great confidence that the predicted winner of this match is A.

 ## Instructions on how to use the program: